cbare/cbare.github.io/_drafts/teaching-git.md

 - Standard project template
 - [Infra-as-code tools, e.g. Terraform, ARM (Azure Resource Manager)][22]

+**Source code version control** tracks changes to a codebase over time.

-Working with data and models brings a few new variables into the mix - non-deterministic behavior and testing assumptions about data.
+Using these tool in context of data and models adds a few new variables into the mix - non-deterministic behavior and testing assumptions about data.
 The new buzzwords are ML-ops and data-ops.
 You can version models and even data.
 More on that later.

 ## Starting a new project

+Let's start by creating a new project.

 ``` sh
 mkdir hackalicious